JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 ## Triggering Conditions

-The settings in this section define time and other conditions for automatic build triggering.
-You can schedule a recurring build or set a specific date and time for it.
+This section describes the schedule trigger's parameters such as timing and VCS rules.

 <anchor name="ConfiguringScheduleTriggers"/>

 ### Date and Time

+You can schedule a recurring build or set a specific date and time for it.

 In addition to triggering builds __daily__ or __weekly__ at a specified time for a particular time zone, you can specify advanced time settings using [cron](cron-expressions-in-teamcity.md)-like expressions.
 This format provides more flexible scheduling options.